310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% bubble Subaru %}
 It’s fine, really!
 As long as we make it before they graduate.

-This wouldn’t have been the right timing for graduation gifts anyway…
+This wouldn’t have been the right timing for emotional graduation gifts anyway…

-It was pretty much the usual fooling around we do in the club… It’s almost hard to believe that even *that’ll* no longer be the usual for us soon.
+It was pretty much the usual fooling around we do in the club… It’s almost hard to believe that even *that* will no longer be the usual for us soon.
 {% endbubble %}

 {% bubble Subaru awkward %}